Petronilla of Aragon

-Petronilla (29 June/11 August 1136 – 15 October 1173), whose name is also spelled Petronila or Petronella (Aragonese: Peyronela or Payronella, and Peronella), was Queen of Aragon from the abdication of her father, Ramiro II, in 1137 until her own abdication in 1164.
-After her abdication she acted as regent during the minority of her son (1164–1173).
-She was the last ruling member of the Jiménez dynasty in Aragon, and by marriage brought the throne to the House of Barcelona.
+Petronilla (29 June/11 August 1136 – 15 October 1173), whose name is also spelled Petronila or Petronella (Aragonese: Peyronela or Payronella, and Peronella), was Queen of Aragon (1137–1164) from the abdication of her father, Ramiro II, in 1137 until her own abdication in 1164.
+After her abdication she acted as regent during the minority of her son Alfonso II of Aragon (1164–1173).
+She was the last ruling member of the Jiménez dynasty in the Kingdom of Aragon, and by marriage to Ramon Berenguer IV, Count of Barcelona brought the House of Barcelona to the throne of Aragon, uniting the Kingdom of Aragon with the County of Barcelona to create the Crown of Aragon.

 Early life

-Petronilla came to the throne through special circumstances.
+Born in August 1136, Petronilla was the daughter of Ramiro II of Aragon and Agnes of Aquitaine.
+She came to the throne through special circumstances.
 Her father, Ramiro, was bishop of Barbastro-Roda when his brother, Alfonso I, died childless in 1134.
-Alfonso left the crown to the three religious military orders, but his decision was not respected.
+Alfonso left the kingdom to the Knights Templar, the Hospitallers, and the Knights of the Holy Sepulchre, but his decision was not respected.
 The aristocracy of Navarre elected a king of their own, restoring their independence, and the nobility of Aragon raised Ramiro to the throne.
-As king, he received a papal dispensation to abandon his monastic vows in order to secure the succession to the throne.
-King Ramiro the Monk, as he is known, married Agnes of Aquitaine in 1135; their only child, Petronilla, was born the next year in Huesca.
+Pope Innocent II rejected this election, seeking to affirm Alfonso I's final will.
+Despite the lack of papal approval, King Ramiro the Monk, as he is known, married Agnes of Aquitaine in 1135.

 Petronilla's marriage was a very important matter of state.
 The nobility had rejected the proposition of Alfonso VII of Castile to arrange a marriage between Petronilla and his son Sancho and to educate her at his court.
 When she was just a little over one year old, Petronilla was betrothed in Barbastro on 11 August 1137 to Raymond Berengar IV, Count of Barcelona, who was twenty-three years her senior.